PingAuthorize

 In resolving the Account attribute, the Accounts service uses the single-valued User attribute included in the request to make an HTTP call and retrieve a list of accounts.
 The response then returns an array of accounts that produced a PERMIT decision, given the specified user and action.

-Using multivalued or unbounded query attributes to resolve other query attributes is not currently supported.
+You can also use multivalued or unbounded query attributes to resolve other query attributes.